-Special arrangements must be made in advance for extended care for the entire 7 week camp season which is child care only (no programming).
-Extended Care is available before and after camp for full day sites only.
+Special arrangements must be made in advance for extended care for each camp session.
+Extended care is child care only (no programming).
+Extended Care is available before and after camp.

-Your child cannot arrive any earlier than 7:30 am.
-Arrangements must be made with the Department of Recreation by calling 732-390-6797.
-Extended Care afternoon pick-up time is noted on the Extended Care Form (PDF).
+Your child cannot arrive any earlier than 7:30 am if registered for morning care.
+Arrangements must be made with the Department of Recreation via email email@example.com or you may register directly online.